 This little extension helps you inline images and reference them without any efforts in your Hype projects.
 This reduces further request to any files on the server.
+Turn those beautiful images into ugly little code frogs.
 It works the following way:

 - Use any images as always in Hype